jpothanc/developer-notes/architecture/zen-of-python.md

 18. If the implementation is easy to explain, it may be a good idea.
 19. Namespaces are one honking great idea—let's do more of those!
 ```

-These principles, while specifically written for Python, can be applied broadly across software development to foster better practices.